High Voltage Code

 Adding pcb to the circuit

-Looking at this schematic you can see that for PCM to function properly, extra wires have to be soldered between the battery cells.
+Looking at this schematic you can see that for BMS to function properly, extra wires have to be soldered between the battery cells.

 Here's how I suggest doing that if you're using the same battery holder as me.